vanessayyou/Creative-AI/README.md

 ### 2. Musical Harmony

-- In order for generate.py to produce more complex music with different layers, pydub must be pip-installed for python 2.7.
+- In order for generate.py to produce more complex music with different layers, pydub and numPy must be pip-installed for python 2.7.
 - Detailed instructions for installing pydub: https://github.com/jiaaro/pydub#installation